Are You making These 5 Beauty Mistakes?

 So we all make some beauty mistakes.
 Let’s face it, sometimes we don’t have time to wash our makeup brushes, or don’t want to throw out mascara after 3 months.
 Whatever the beauty mistakes you are making, you may be paying the price.
 I will list below 5 beauty mistakes you DON’T want to continue doing.

-Before I begin, I am excited to mention that I now offer 1 on 1 skincare coaching…You can learn how to care for your skin type or about product suggestions by simply sending me an email to reserve your private lesson below.
+Before I begin, I am excited to mention that I now offer 1 on 1 skincare coaching…You can receive answers about product suggestions by simply clicking book appointment below to book your private lesson below.

 BEAUTY SIN #1: Not washing your makeup brushes often.